Walkablenormal/librenms-plugin-tvm/README.md

     sudo chown -R librenms:librenms /opt/librenms/html/plugins/Tvm

 The plugin should appear in the Plugin Admin page of LibreNMS where it can be enabled.

+When opening the plugin for the first time it will ask you to set the CSV-variable in Tvm.inc.php.
+This variable should contain the full path to the CSV-file.
+The librenms-user should have read-rights on the CSV-file.